top of page

 Custodian

 First, depending on where your accounts are now, you may need to transfer your accounts from your current custodian.
-I can manage assets held in most types of Vanguard or TIAA accounts, and some employer plans.
+I can manage assets held in most types of Vanguard, Schwab, or TIAA accounts.
 If your accounts are currently at another custodian, then the first step will be to choose which custodian to use.
 I’ll help you decide which option makes the most sense for you based on the available investment options and fees for each custodian.
 Then, I’ll get you in touch with a transfer specialist who can work with you to make the transfer process as smooth as possible.

 Account Access